What is a Loan Estimate?

 When you receive a Loan Estimate, the lender has not yet approved or denied your loan application.
 The Loan Estimate shows you what loan terms the lender expects to offer if you decide to move forward.
 If you decide to move forward, the lender will ask you for additional financial information.

-You won’t receive a Loan Estimate if you applied for a mortgage prior to October 3, 2015, or if you're applying for a reverse mortgage.
+You won’t receive a Loan Estimate if you're applying for a reverse mortgage.
 For those loans, you will receive two forms – a Good Faith Estimate (GFE) and an initial Truth-in-Lending disclosure – instead of a Loan Estimate.
 If you are applying for a HELOC, a manufactured housing loan that is not secured by real estate, or a loan through certain types of homebuyer assistance programs, you will not receive a GFE or a Loan Estimate, but you should receive a Truth-in-Lending disclosure.